SDGforskning/sdg-strings/SDG05_query_topic_WoS.md

             )
             NEAR/15
-                    ("autonomy" OR "capacity*" OR "choice*" OR "control" OR "decision-making" OR "economic strength" OR "emancipat*" OR "*empower*" OR "independence" OR "personal priorities" OR "personal strength" OR "political strength" OR "power" OR "self concept" OR "self confidence" OR "self efficacy" OR "rights*" OR "equity" OR "equality")
+                    ("autonomy" OR "capacity*" OR "choice*" OR "control" OR "decision-making" OR "economic strength" OR "emancipat*" OR "*empower*" OR "freedom" OR "independence" OR "personal priorities" OR "personal strength" OR "political strength" OR "power" OR "self concept" OR "self confidence" OR "self efficacy" OR "rights*" OR "equity" OR "equality") )
-            )
         )
 )